Developer manual#

 If you’re new to Python virtual environments, note that:

-• Activating the virtual environment (. venv/bin/activate) has to be done every time you open a new shell and want to use the Python installed in the virtual environment.
+• Activating the virtual environment (. .venv/bin/activate) has to be done every time you open a new shell and want to use the Python installed in the virtual environment.

 • Installing the requirements (ci/pip-install.sh) has to be repeated when the dependencies, specified in the requirements files, change.